adamrushuk/velero-choco/README.md

 1. Edit the `velero/velero.nuspec` configuration file, ensuring correct `<version>` and other metadata.
 1. Edit the `velero/tools/chocolateyinstall.ps1` install script, ensuring the `$version` and `$packageArgs.checksum64` vars are correct for `windows-amd64`.
+1. `$packageArgs.url64bit` may need to be updated if the asset name or download URL changes.

 ### Create Nuget Package